 Would you like to join the Hivemapper mapping network?

 Follow these steps to get started:

 Pair your dashcam with your Hivemapper account

 Drive and collect street-level imagery

 Upload the street-level imagery you collected to your Hivemapper account

 Hivemapper will process the imagery you uploaded and turn it into a decentralized global map

 Why we’re launching the Hivemapper Mapping Network on the blockchain soon

 We’ve designed our blockchain-based mapping network with crypto rewards that will incentivize coverage, quality, and freshness.
-Additionally, blockchain technology facilitates distributed ownership and a new level of encryption, privacy, and anonymity.
-Contributors will be able to “map mine” our native cryptocurrency token Honey (HONY).
+Additionally, blockchain technology facilitates a new level of encryption, privacy, and anonymity.
+Contributors will be able to “map mine” our cryptocurrency token Honey (HONEY).
 This will grow the Hivemapper Mapping Network in a completely new way.

 Next month, we will publish a document that outlines the tokenomics of Honey, the burn and mint system with a net emissions model, and how the system will incentivize map coverage, freshness, and quality.